 If data for a particular country is required, it may also be worth checking out the national survey organisation as they may have data available for purchase.
 You could also do a Google search for '[country name] free GIS'.

-Includes data for the world and individual countries and regions
+Data for the world.
+For individual countries and regions see box below.

 See the Projections box in the Using maps tab in this guide for more information about Map projections.

 More information about Accessing e-resources at the University of Reading.

 The University recommends using the industry standard ArcGIS Desktop, for which we have a licence.
 ArcGIS 10.5 can be obtained through the University's Apps Anywhere service.
 However, there are also various Open Source or free options which may be a better option depending on your needs.